Skip to content

 We lean towards the benefits of using multi-phase machines (where the number of phases is greater than three) in applications where it makes sense, and there are many.
 There is a lot to discuss, but what we like the most is:

 2) There is a possibility of implementing true fault tolerance, which means running at a reduced number of phases without being forced to stop the whole drive system.
-Be aware that this second point requires a combined research effort of electric machine design, converter design, health condition monitoring, control reconfiguration, and so on… separate scientific efforts are just not enough.
+This second point requires a combined research effort of electric machine design, converter design, health condition monitoring, control reconfiguration, etc.; separate scientific efforts are not enough.

 On reducing the costs…